Aveglia/vAMPirus/docs/HelpDocumentation.md

     f.
 Pairwise Wilcoxon
     g.
 PERMANOVA

-To have these statistical tests ran and included in the final vAMPirus report, you will need to add the add "--stats run" to the launch command:
+To have these statistical tests ran and included in the final vAMPirus report, you will need to add the add "--stats" to the launch command:

-    nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --stats run
+    nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --stats

 NOTE=> Be sure that there is more than 1 sample in each treatment category or there will be errors